Free Speech Rights

-- The ACLU of NH filed an amicus brief before the state Supreme Court arguing that the U.S. Supreme Court’s decision that mandatory life without parole sentences for juveniles violates the Eighth Amendment’s prohibition on cruel and unusual punishment applies retroactively to four New Hampshire juveniles sentenced to life without parole.
+- The ACLU of NH filed an amicus brief before the New Hampshire Supreme Court arguing the U.S. Supreme Court decision that mandatory life without parole sentences for juveniles violates the Eighth Amendment’s prohibition on cruel and unusual punishment must apply retroactively to four New Hampshire juveniles sentenced to life without parole.

 - The ACLU of NH filed a brief before the state Supreme Court arguing that New Hampshire’s retroactive registration requirement for those sex offenders who completed their sentence before the registry went into effect violates the Ex Post Facto and Due Process Clauses of the New Hampshire Constitution.

 - Following the suggestions of the ACLU of NH, the state’s Department of Corrections agreed to not implement a policy that would have allowed inmates in solitary confinement to only obtain mail in the form of postcards, a practice which would have violated the First Amendment.

 - The ACLU of NH proposed changes to state’s Department of Corrections Rules addressing the practice of shackling pregnant inmates.